mleonardallen/CarND-Vehicle-Detection/README.md

 To begin, I first slice off the top of the image to reduce processing time for some of the later operations.

+> `vehicle_detection/pipeline.py` in `process` method on `line 60`.

 ![Sliced Image](https://github.com/mleonardallen/CarND-Vehicle-Detection/blob/master/output_images/test_images/test1-02-image-to-search.jpg)

-I then generate a sliding window search to extract individual images to send to the classifier.
+I then generate impliment a sliding window search to extract individual images to send to the classifier.

+> `vehicle_detection/pipeline.py` in `process` method on `line 66`.

+Initially, I used pixel values and overlap values to define the window sliding behavior.
+After reviewing the project hints, I switched to a sliding window scheme that steps by increments of HOG cells.
+This was for batching up the HOG operation so that the hog features were not extracted redundantly on overlapping window slices.

+> Note: After experimenting, I did end up switching out the batch HOG operation in favor of the very fast `cv2.HOGDescriptor`.
+See the [optimization](#optimization) section.

+For window sizes, I used the `scale` property to scale the entire region of interest down before doing the sliding window search.
+For example, at scale `2` the image size is halved, meaning a 64x64 window now covers double the space within the image, essentially get the same effect as if the region of interest is kept constant but a 128x128 window size is used.
+The added benefit is that only one resize operation is done per window scale instead of resizing each window slice.

+> `vehicle_detection/pipeline.py`, methods: `get_window_list`, `get_features`

+I chose 3 window scales.
+A scale of `1 (64x64)`, `1.5 (96x96)`, and `2 (128x128)`.
+For the smaller sizes I do not extend down to the bottom of the image as to not affect performance too much.
+Vehicles at the top of the region of interest will also be smaller.
+For scale of 2, I search all but the very top region of interest.
+This is because vehicles can still appear large until very close to the horizon.
+For cells per step, I opted to search at `1 cell per step` at the smaller scales.
+Even though this increased the number of search windows and feature selection time, I was able to produce smoother bounding boxes and it also allowed me to increaase the heatmap threshold later on to reduce false positives.

+> Total number of windows: 1391

 ![Window List](https://github.com/mleonardallen/CarND-Vehicle-Detection/blob/master/output_images/test_images/test1-03-window-list.jpg)

-Hot windows are those that are predicted to be a vehicle by the classifier.
+Class label predictions are made on extracted features using the same pipeline created during the training phase.
+Hot windows shown below are those that are predicted to be a vehicle by the classifier.
+These could also be false positives.

+> `vehicle_detection/pipeline.py` in `process` method on `line 85`.

 ![Hot Windows](https://github.com/mleonardallen/CarND-Vehicle-Detection/blob/master/output_images/test_images/test1-04-hot-windows.jpg)

 From the hot windows, a heat map is generated to indicate the spots where many detections occurred.
+Hot spots occur where hot windows overlap.

+> `vehicle_detection/pipeline.py` in `process` method on `line 104` and method `add_heat` on `line 289`.

 ![Heat Map](https://github.com/mleonardallen/CarND-Vehicle-Detection/blob/master/output_images/test_images/test1-05-heat-map.jpg)

 The heat map is then thresholded to remove superfluous detections.
 False positives occur but they generally do not exceed the heat map threshold.
+In practice, I increased the threshold until most of the fasle positives went away.

 ![Heat Map Thresholded](https://github.com/mleonardallen/CarND-Vehicle-Detection/blob/master/output_images/test_images/test1-06-heat-map-thresholded.jpg)